rjferguson21/big-bang/docs/production.md

 metadata:
   name: gitlab-rails-custom-secret
 ```
-Use GitOps configuration as code (CAC) and commit the custom rails secret to your GitOps repository.
+Use GitOps configuration as code (CaC) and commit the custom rails secret to your GitOps repository.
 You should encrypt the custom rails secret keys in the GitOps repository to preserve security.
-The Gitlab helm chart value ```global.railsSecrets.secret``` can be overridden to point to the custom rails secret.
+Then the following Gitlab helm chart value `global.railsSecrets.secret` can be overridden to point to the custom rails secret.
 ```
 addons:
   gitlab: